matrix-org/matrix-spec/content/client-server-api/modules/moderation_policies.md

 #### Events

-The `entity` described by the state events can contain `*` and `?` to match zero or more and one or more characters respectively.
+The `entity` described by the state events can contain `*` and `?` to match zero or more characters and exactly one character respectively.
 Note that rules against rooms can describe a room ID or room alias - the subscriber is responsible for resolving the alias to a room ID if desired.